icebarf/ranhya.github.io.old/content/meta/completion.md

 - [Sifu](https://youtu.be/3iiG7TlDsVc) -  15th platinum - 28 hours
 - [Control](https://youtu.be/-ZqxTEynWDY) - 19 hours
 - [Monster Hunter Rise](https://youtu.be/mGco28OXnGE) - 304 hours

+[^1]: 100% Doesn't necessarily mean 100% of the in-game completion (if the game has a counter, or something similar) but rather what I deem to be 100%. e.g. I consider getting all of the confidants in Persona 5 to max to be 100%.
+Even though the game has a lot of in-game achievements with the new thieves' den area introduced in Royal.